kign/c4wa/etc/doc/language.md

 it is interpreted as _imported_, and if not provided by the run-time, this will trigger a error.
-You don't have to declare a function defined in your code, regardless where it is defined or used; however, regular C compiler requires such preliminary declarations.
+You don't have to declare a function defined in your code, regardless where it is defined or used; however, regular C compiler requires such advance declarations.
 In this case, you can declare `static` function, so it won't be looked up in import.

 **Global variables** could be `static`, `extern`, or neither. `extern` variable will be _exported_, and neither `extern` nor `static` will be _imported_ (just like a function declaration). `static` global variables are neither